rockiger/akiee/backlog.md

 # Akiee

-## TODO As a task planner I want to add new todos via an entry field, that I can add new tasks without switching to the Editor.

-acceptance criteria

-- [X] entry field gets opened by `ctrl`+`enter` or click on blue "New" button
-- [X] events for underlying tables get caught
-- [X] default project is "Inbox", if "Inbox" not present, it gets created at end of file, fill project options with first order headlines (#)
-- [X] task gets inserted as last entry under it's project
-- [X] if taskstate of new task is the curren shown taskstate, task get's added to shown tasklist

-## TODO As a task planner I want to order my tasks, that I work with them in the right sequence and I don't have to invent rankings via prioritys.
+## TODO As a task planner I want to order my tasks, that I work with them in the right order and I don't have to invent rankings via prioritys.

 acceptance criteria: